qubiack/angular-reactjs/README.md

 <app-react-renderer></app-react-renderer>
 ```

 At this moment we have Angular app with embedded ReactJS app, but without any communication.
 Is it enough for you?
 If yes, it's all.
-If you need any kind of communication between both application, I present you two option below.
+If you need any kind of communication between both application, I present you RxJS option below.

 ## Angular-ReactJS with bidirectional communication